billyzkid/untitled/packages/eslint-plugin-untitled/README.md

 ## Usage

 Configure the `untitled` plugin and rules.
-Note you can omit the `eslint-plugin-` prefix.
+Note that you may omit the `eslint-plugin-` prefix.

 ### Via CLI